 What Is A Sacroiliac Joint Injection?

-There are two sacroiliac joints in the body which sit next to the spine.
-These joints connect the sacrum to the hip, and are often responsible for low back pain.
-A sacroiliac joint injection is a procedure in which a local anesthetic and a corticosteroid is injected into the sacroiliac joint.
-This procedure may be used for diagnostic or pain treatment purposes.
+The sacrum is the bony structure between the tailbone and lower vertebrae.
+There are two sacroiliac joints in the body that sit next to the spine: one on the right and one on the left.
+These joints connect the sacrum to the hip, and they are often responsible for low back pain.
+A sacroiliac joint injection is a quick procedure in which a local anesthetic and a corticosteroid are injected into the sacroiliac joint to relieve pain.
+In addition to pain relief, this procedure may be used for diagnostic purposes.

-Southside Pain Specialists has a team of specialized medical professionals to perform sacroiliac joint injections at our pain clinic in Birmingham, AL. This is an outpatient procedure which takes around 20 minutes* to complete.
-Patient activity is not totally restricted post-procedure, however, we discourage maximum exertion or vigorous exercise.
+Southside Pain Specialists has a team of specialized medical professionals to perform sacroiliac joint injections at our pain clinic in Birmingham, AL. This is an outpatient procedure that takes approximately 20 minutes to complete.
+(The length of the entire procedure can vary based on preparation and patient accommodations.)
+Patient activity is not totally restricted post-procedure; however, we discourage maximum exertion or vigorous exercise.

 *The length of the procedure is tentative due to variations in preparation and patient accommodations.